Merry Madagascar

-Merry Madagascar is a Christmas special first broadcast on the NBC network on November 17, 2009, which starred the characters from the film series Madagascar, and takes place sometime between the first and second film.
+Merry Madagascar is a Christmas special that was first broadcast on the NBC network on November 17, 2009, which starred the characters from the film series Madagascar, and takes place sometime between the first and second film.
 It is the second DreamWorks Animation Christmas special, after Shrek the Halls.

-It features many of the same voices from the film (except Sacha Baron Cohen, who was replaced by Danny Jacobs, the voice of Julien in both The Penguins of Madagascar and All Hail King Julien television series), including Ben Stiller, Chris Rock, David Schwimmer, and Jada Pinkett Smith.
+It features many of the same voices from the film, including Ben Stiller, Chris Rock, David Schwimmer, and Jada Pinkett Smith.
+The only major exception was Sacha Baron Cohen as King Julien XIII, who was replaced by Danny Jacobs.
 Carl Reiner provided the voice of Santa Claus.

 Plot

-Taking place a few months after the events of the first film and before the events of the second film, Alex, Marty, Melman, and Gloria attempt to return to New York City in a hot air balloon.
+Taking place after the events of the first film and before the events of the second film, Alex, Marty, Melman, and Gloria attempt to return to New York City in a hot air balloon for Christmas.
 However, the lemur population inadvertently thwarts their escape by mistaking them for the "Marauding Red Night Goblin" that visits annually.
 The "Goblin" then showers the island with coals.
-Alex shoots it down, discovering it was actually Santa Claus throwing coal at Julien for being naughty.
+Alex shoots it down, discovering it was actually Santa Claus throwing lumps of coal at King Julien for being naughty.

 The crash leaves Santa with amnesia, unaware of his responsibilities.
-The group resolve to deliver the presents and use the sleigh to get back home, but Santa's reindeer won't take orders from anyone other than Santa, so the penguins use Santa's magic dust to fly.
+The group resolve to deliver the presents and use the sleigh to get back home, but Santa's reindeer won't take orders from anyone other than Santa Claus, so the penguins use Santa's magic dust to fly.
 Their initial attempts to make deliveries go awry so they decide to dump the gifts at the relevant post offices.
 However, after crashing into an apartment and unintentionally bringing joy to a little girl, they continue with the deliveries despite the adverse conditions.

-Back on Madagascar, while the lemurs are presenting gifts to Julien for "Julianuary", Santa rediscovers his ability to make toys.
+Back on Madagascar, while the lemurs are presenting gifts to King Julien for "Julianuary", Santa rediscovers his ability to make toys.
 He crafts gifts for them all, angering Julien as he feels the focus should be on him.
 Julien decrees that the lemurs' gifts belong to him.
 Sifting through the presents alone depresses him; Santa's suggestion of giving a gift lifts his mood.

 As the night nears its end, the animals have only enough magic dust for one last trip.
-Putting aside their desire to go home, they return to Madagascar to rescue Santa.
+Putting aside their desire to go home, they return to Madagascar to rescue Santa Claus.
 They run out of dust and crash into him, restoring his memory.
 He thanks the animals for making his deliveries and takes Julien off the naughty list.
-However, the animals have overlooked a bag for Liechtenstein, so Santa switches to a reserve tank to make the trip before the animals can ask for a ride.
-The animals resolve to enjoy their Christmas in Madagascar, but Julien throws a coconut at Alex to get back on the naughty list, causing a lump on his head and amnesia, like Santa before him.
+However, the animals have overlooked a bag for Liechtenstein, so Santa Claus switches to a reserve tank to make the trip before the animals can ask for a ride.
+The animals resolve to enjoy their Christmas in Madagascar, but King Julien throws a coconut at Alex to get back on the naughty list, causing a lump on his head and amnesia, like Santa Claus before him.